BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 But seriously, this cat tree is extremely tall with a height of 87.5″ (221 cm).
 That’s 7 feet tall and 3.5 inches.
 To really give you some perspective, consider that this cat tree is taller than Shaquille O’Neal.

 It’s also very wide with a 42″ by 23.5″ footprint on the floor.
 Of course, it needs to be wide to support all that height but it also gives this cat tree a ton of room to add plenty of cubbies, tubes and platforms.
-This extra-wide base also provides extra stability and you can hear some testimonials from happy big cat parents and Amazon customers here.
+This extra-wide base also provides extra stability.

 While not every platform is huge, there are enough of them that it’s less critical in this cat tree.
 There are also 5 cubbies which means cats have plenty of areas to nap in without having to be disturbed by another kitty trying to find the perfect spot.
 While it’s not perfectly symmetrical, there are mostly matching paths on either side of this cat tree and plenty of routes to the top.